DylanBaine/teamup/README.md

     * Attach files.
     * Keep track of the changes to files and posts.
 * Create Tasks and manage Sprints.
+    * Control what groups or users can do with tasks.
     * Create custom tasks!
 (Support Tickets, New Feature Developments, etc...)
     * Assign Tasks to users or groups.
     * Keep track of the tasks that you, or your team, is working on.